 Will your neighbors be able to view what is hanging on your clothesline?
 Would you rather choose a more private location?

-Once you have determined approximately where your clothesline will be located and where you will stand to hang your laundry, consider where your second pulley will be located.
+Once you have determined approximately where your clothesline will be located and where you will stand to hang your laundry, consider where your second clothes line pulley will be located.
 This will be the end of your clothesline.

 Is there a tree or pole where you can attach a pulley?
 You’ll need to be able to hang your second pulley level or higher than the first.
 The higher you can place the second pulley, the better your chances for keeping your laundry out of the dirt.